Customer / Supplier Transparency Notice

-This document describes how Creditsafe Business Solutions Limited, uses and shares personal data we receive about you and your business.
+This document describes how Creditsafe Business Solutions Limited uses and shares personal data we receive about you and your business as a customer of, or supplier to, Creditsafe and its group of companies.

 Understanding what personal data we hold and how we use it is important as the data protection law governs the way this data can be used and what rights you have.